 Stretching from Blanes – north of Barcelona – to the French border, the ‘Brava’ (as the locals call it) is a 125 miles parade of sandy coves, golden beaches, rocky promontories and beautiful views.
 By far the prettiest of the three major holiday coasts of Spain (Costa del Sol and Costa Blanca are the others), until 1960 Costa Brava was a quiet region living off its wines, olives and fishing.
 The tourists arrived around 1960, and never left.

 I drove from Barcelona to Girona and then to Figueres, before getting to Costa Brava.
 It was the end of January, winter in Europe, but the temperatures were mild and the sun was shining everyday.
 Leaving Hotel Duran in Figueres, I was warned by the friendly concierge to be careful on the road to Cadaqués, my first stop.
-He was not exaggerating: a narrow mountain road full of curves, I drove at 20 miles an hour until it ended, in Cadaqués (fortunately there was no traffic).
+He was not exaggerating: a narrow mountain road full of curves, I drove at 20 miles an hour until its end, in Cadaqués (fortunately there was no traffic).
 I later heard locals joking that the difficult access helps the town keep its air of seclusion – the only other way to get there is by boat.

 On the last curve of the road, I was rewarded with an astonishingly beautiful view: a white-washed town built on hills, going down to a cobalt-blue sea, under an even bluer sky.
 Topped by a small church on its highest point, the village looked more like a Greek island than Spain.
 Breathtaking.

 There was an arty atmosphere around the town, thanks to the everlasting influence of Salvador Dali, the eccentric Surrealist artist from nearby Figueres.
 One of the most influential artists of the 20th-century, as a young man Dali used to summer in Cadaqués with his family.
-After becoming famous he moved permanently to nearby Port Lligat, a pleasant 20-minute walk from Cadaqués.
+After becoming famous, he moved permanently to nearby Port Lligat, a pleasant 20-minute walk from Cadaqués.
 The house he shared with his no less eccentric wife Gala – Casa-Museu Salvador Dali – was a magnet for international artists and celebrities until he died, in 1982.
 Casa Dali is the reason Cadaqués became known as the ‘Saint-Tropez of Spain’.

 Cadaqués is small, and best explored by foot.
 I walked its winding alleyways, passing by towers and arches always leading to the sea.
-Discovering photogenic angles everywhere, I felt the day was too short for so much beauty and only returned to the hotel after dark.
+Discovering photogenic angles everywhere, I felt the day was too short for so much beauty, and only returned to the hotel after dark.

 Driving out of town on the same road, I was still under the spell of that Costa Brava paradise, but ready to explore the rest of it.
 Surprisingly, on the way back the road didn’t feel as challenging as before.
 ‘One gets used to it’, I thought.
 ‘Or perhaps Cadaqués is so beautiful that makes people forget how difficult it is to get there.”

 I had few meals in that restaurant – it was the only one open off season.
 Again, the food quality and the low prices surprised me: around $20 for lunch or dinner, a little more with wine.
-Its excellent cuisine wouldn’t be out of place on Madison Avenue, in New York, as I told the young Moroccan waiter serving me – he was very happy to hear it.
+Its excellent cuisine wouldn’t be out of place on Madison Avenue in New York, I told the young Moroccan waiter serving me – he was very happy to hear it.
 It’s just than in New York what I had just eaten would cost around $100 or more.
 But that I didn’t tell him…

 For your own customized itinerary of Costa Brava go to Custom made trips